eclipse-californium/californium/MIGRATION_HINTS_4.md

 The names `CipherSuite.TLS_ECDHE_PSK_WITH_AES_256_GCM_SHA378`, and `CipherSuite.TLS_PSK_WITH_AES_256_GCM_SHA378` are corrected into `CipherSuite.TLS_ECDHE_PSK_WITH_AES_256_GCM_SHA384`, and `CipherSuite.TLS_PSK_WITH_AES_256_GCM_SHA384`.

+Merged `ReadWriteLockConnectionStore` into `ResumptionSupportingConnectionStore` and remove obsolete `ReadWriteLockConnectionStore`.

 ### Californium-Core:

 The functions of the obsolete and removed `ExtendedCoapStack` are moved into